Reinforz/twitter-oauth2-blog/README.md

   }
 }
 ```
 Here we added various scripts to helps us in our development stage.
 We will mostly use the `dev` and the `migrate-db` scripts.
 They start the server in watch mode and lets us migrate the database respectively.
 Now we can return to the workspace directory and just use our `yarn server:add` to add packages.
-So its time to install the required dependencies:
+So its time to install the required dependencies using the following commands in the terminal:
 ```bash
 yarn server:add @prisma/client argon2 axios cookie-parser cors dotenv express jsonwebtoken
 ```